Mikhail Gorbachev: 1931–1950: Childhood and adolescence

-During the Second World War, in June 1941 the German Army invaded the Soviet Union.
-German forces occupied Privolnoye for four and a half months in 1942.
-Gorbachev's father fought on the frontlines; he was wrongly declared dead during the conflict and fought in the Battle of Kursk before returning to his family, injured.
-After Germany was defeated, Gorbachev's parents had their second son, Aleksandr, in 1947; he and Mikhail were their only children.
+During the Second World War, the German Army started invading the Soviet Union in June 1941, and occupied Privolnoye for four and a half months the following year.
+Sergey fought on the frontlines; he was wrongly declared dead during the war and fought in the 1943 Battle of Kursk before returning to his family, injured.
+Following the war, Sergey and Maria had their second son, Aleksandr, in 1947; Gorbachev and Aleksandr were the couple's only children.

-The village school was closed during much of the war, re-opening in autumn 1944.
+The school in Privolnoye was closed during much of the war, re-opening in autumn 1944.
 Gorbachev did not want to return but excelled academically when he did.
 He read voraciously, moving from the Western novels of Thomas Mayne Reid to the works of Vissarion Belinsky, Alexander Pushkin, Nikolai Gogol, and Mikhail Lermontov.
-In 1946, he joined the Komsomol, the Soviet political youth organization, becoming leader of his local group, and was then elected to the Komsomol committee for the district.
-From primary school he moved to the high school in Molotovskoye; he stayed there during the week and walked the 12 mi home during weekends.
-As well as being a member of the school's drama society, he organized sporting and social activities and led the school's morning exercise class.
-Over the course of five consecutive summers starting with 1946, he returned home to assist his father in operating a combine harvester; during those summers, they sometimes worked 20-hour days.
-In 1948, they harvested over 8,000 centners of grain, a feat for which Sergey was awarded the Order of Lenin and his son the Order of the Red Banner of Labour.
+In 1946, Gorbachev joined the Komsomol, the Soviet political youth organization, becoming leader of his local group, and was then elected to the Komsomol committee for the district.
+From primary school, he moved to the high school in Molotovskoye; he stayed there during the week and walked the 12 mi home during weekends.
+As well as being a member of the school's drama society, Gorbachev organized sporting and social activities, and led the school's morning exercise class.
+Over the course of five consecutive summers starting with 1946, he returned home to assist Sergey in operating a combine harvester; they sometimes worked 20 hours a day during those summers.
+In 1948, they harvested over 800 t of grain, a feat for which Sergey was awarded the Order of Lenin; the following year, Gorbachev was awarded the Order of the Red Banner of Labour.